sonatype-nexus-community/nexus-repository-installer/README.md

   2. After a new build has completed, click the `deploy_staging` or `deploy` workflow.

    <!-- @todo Add 'deploy' workflow to deploy to production NXRM3 -->

+## Server Setup

+  See: [Static Config Files - Readme](package-manager-configs/README.md) for notes about server setup.